hackclubnmit/workshops/010-Sep-13-2020/README.md

 ## Note:

 - If I may have disclosed any API keys in this workshop, please don't use the same keys since I have already revoked them and they don't work anymore.
 You have to visit those sites and get registered to get your hands on these keys.

+- To those of you people who felt difficult following this workshop, we got your back!
+We have an extensive youtube video covering topics from the beginning to the very end.
+So just head on over there if you're confused!<br><br>

+  <iframe width="560" height="315" src="https://www.youtube.com/embed/FwIi2Z-7fmI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>